-One of the limitations of the ATMs is the maximum withdrawal of 300.000 Kyats, because 300.000 Kyats is only about 200 US dollars or 170 euro.
-One can do a maximum of three withdrawals per day, but the ATM service fees will add up, and your home bank will add a fee as well.
+One of the limitations of the ATMs is the maximum withdrawal of 300.000 kyats, because 300.000 kyats is only about 200 US dollars or 190 euro.
+One can make a maximum of three withdrawals per day, but the ATM service fees will add up, and your home bank will add a fee as well.

 Note: You need your passport (or a copy of it) at the exchange counters.
 All banks are closed on weekends, but many exchange counters are open.

-When leaving Myanmar remember to change Kyats to US-dollars or to Euro in the airport BEFORE going through immigration.
+When leaving Myanmar remember to change your kyats to US-dollars or to euro in the airport BEFORE going through immigration.

 Mandalay Money exchange